Coronavirus (COVID-19) Information

 Those with questions or concerns about COVID-19 can call the Illinois Coronavirus Disease (COVID-19) Hotline 1 (800) 889-3931 or send an email to: email@example.com anytime, 24 hours a day, seven days a week.
 For those planning to travel, visit CDC’s Coronavirus Disease Information for Travel page for the latest information.

-- The Village Board is scheduled meet on April 13, 2020, and the Zoning Board of Appeals is scheduled to meet on April 15, 2020.
+- The Village Board is scheduled to meet on May 26, 2020.
 All other board and commission meetings are canceled until further notice.

 - Executive Orders Issued by Mayor Maglio

 - List of Village Event Cancellations